-Pico reveals Neo 2 Eye VR headset with eye tracking and 60GHz Wi-Fi
+Pico reveals Neo 2 Eye VR headset with eye tracking and Boundless XR

 Pico’s development of a completely wireless VR headset for PCs wasn’t exactly a secret — Qualcomm used prototypes to demonstrate its Boundless XR initiative in September and December 2019.
 But it turns out the company still had some surprises left to reveal.
 Today, it formally announced two separate Neo 2 family headsets: Pico Neo 2 Standard and Neo 2 Eye, the latter incorporating Tobii’s eye tracking technology.

-Designed primarily for enterprise customers, both of the headsets are based on the same basic platform: Qualcomm’s Snapdragon 845 chipset, bolstered by integrated 60GHz Wi-Fi using the 802.11ad standard.
-The millimeter wave frequency technology is similar to optional add-ons that have been offered for select HTC and Oculus VR headsets but is incorporated directly into these goggles, enabling fully tetherless connections to nearby PCs — assuming you add a Pico Stream Box accessory.
+Designed primarily for enterprise customers, both of the headsets are based on the same basic platform: Qualcomm’s Snapdragon 845 chipset, coupled with Wi-Fi 5.
+At the last minute, Pico opted to leave out 60GHz millimeter wave frequency technology similar to optional add-ons that have been offered for select HTC and Oculus VR headsets, which was expected to be incorporated directly into these goggles for the first time.

-In hands-on testing of a prototype Neo 2 late last year, we found that the wireless performance with a nearby PC was basically indistinguishable from a wired connection.
+In hands-on testing of a prototype Neo 2 late last year, we found that the wireless 60GHz performance with a nearby PC was basically indistinguishable from a wired connection.
 Boundless XR technology enables the headset and PC to share real-time processing responsibilities, delivering a responsive, low-latency viewing and listening experience.
-But your results may vary depending on the specific application and PC.
+But your results may vary depending on the specific application, PC, and Wi-Fi 5 network.

 “Few non-tethered headsets offer this level of visual quality, design, and support,” said Pico CEO Henry Zhou.
 “With the launch of the Neo 2, we are giving businesses around the world the opportunity to elevate the way in which [they] operate — from training to providing unique experiences through VR.”
 The company expects Neo 2 will be used for in-flight entertainment, pain management in hospitals, and a wide variety of other applications.